Muradx86/MTOS/README.md

 It is an OS written by Murad Jabiyev.
 It is bare-machine oriented with powerful terminal, where you can directly use assembly soon.
+There is no PROTECTION!
+Everything runs on the highest PRIVILEGE.